 “Who can I talk to, that would be accepting of me as me?”

-I’ve churned such questions over and over in my own head and as I’ve done so, finding that courage has felt even harder to somehow grab hold of.
+I too have churned such questions over and over in my own head, many times.
+Finding that courage has felt so hard to somehow grab hold of.
 Yet once I’d taken my first step, as you may be doing right now, the courage to take the next step felt a little easier and the change I’d so longed for, that bit closer.

 About counselling, me and how I work.

-I am a BACP registered Integrative Humanistic counsellor and group facilitator, qualified to post graduate diploma level and have been practising full time for the last seven years.
+I am a BACP registered Integrative Humanistic counsellor and group facilitator, qualified to post graduate diploma level and have been practising full time for the last nine years.
 ‘Integrative’ meaning the bringing together of the Psychodynamic, Person-Centred (humanistic) and Cognitive Behavioural principals of psychotherapy to help work towards you becoming a more fully functioning and whole person.